godaddy/gasket/packages/gasket-cli/docs/configuration.md

 The environment for local development is somewhat of a special case in Gasket.
 For one, you'll typically start via the `gasket local` command to use a special development-friendly version of the server instead of `gasket start`.
-These commands are enabled for apps by the by the [start plugin].
+These commands are enabled for apps by the [start plugin].
 Additionally, you may have local settings you want to change without accidentally committing the changes to your repository, like pointing to locally-running dependencies.